 Additionally, a concealed carry license does not authorize a participant in a parade or demonstration for which a permit is required to carry a concealed handgun.12

-However, a concealed handgun licensee who voluntarily completes a firearms safety training course offered by a certified, nationally-recognized organization that normally offers such courses, or by any other organization approved by the DPS, may carry his or her concealed handgun into any of the above-listed locations in which the carrying of concealed weapons is generally prohibited, except that he or she may not carry a concealed weapon into:
+However, a concealed handgun licensee who voluntarily completes a firearms safety training course offered by a certified, nationally-recognized organization that normally offers such courses, or by any other organization approved by the DPS, may carry firearms into any of the above-listed locations in which the carrying of concealed weapons is generally prohibited, except that he or she may not carry a weapon into:

 - Any courtroom13 during a judicial proceeding or when otherwise prohibited by a judge;